ronaldoussoren/pyobjc/docs/apinotes/Foundation.rst

 ...........

 * ``NSZeroPoint``, ``NSZeroSize``, ``NSZeroRect``: these are mutable.
-Do not use them to initialize a variable that you'll modify later on, use the default contructor instead.
+Do not use them to initialize a variable that you'll modify later on, use the default constructor instead.

   This is, instead of::